CapnSane/vending-machine/README.md

 The main goal is design a complete functional machine, with credit card working, product selector showing the options on the screen, put money on it, getting the change, inserting coins, and so on...

+#### Features

+Firstly, the project was designed for CSS practicing and not more.
+The idea of making everything with CSS is awesome.
+However, some logical features need the JavaScript coding to work well.
+Maybe more effort is needed to put on it whether we want to code everything in CSS, even if we want create some logical things, but I think that the drawing is completed with CSS, and JavaScript can be used for acquiring data from the application.

+The first feature that was created is "getting the values" from credit card machine.
+It will be used to acquire the password from the credit card machine keyboard and converted in data when someone wants to purchase an item.

+The second feature is about the item choice.
+This is a little bit hard in comparison to the credit card function, because it is not only the fact of choosing the item, but all the process by itself.
+It needs the product exists inside the machine, needs a product matrix capable to distinguish the rows and columns and counts how many products is available there, receive the item request and responses when the user starts the purchase.

+The third one is when the item is available in the item exit.
+This feature tends to be hard not because of the coding, but because of a myriad of possibilities.

 <br>

+### Why do people love vending machines?

 #### Three reasons why there are so many vending machines in Japan